BP to slash spending on net zero ventures as it focuses on oil and gas again

 The strategy represents a pullback from the company's much-vaunted plan five years ago, under then CEO Bernard Looney, to shrink oil and gas production in favor of net zero businesses.

+However, he said renewables still pose a “significant opportunity” and confirmed that the company still wants to meet net zero carbon emissions by 2050.

+“Global carbon emissions need to be reduced, and as well as looking for more energy, countries, companies and customers are looking for lower carbon products and services to support their own decarbonization objectives," he said.

-The update, which came before a major shareholder meeting in London later Wednesday, is clearly aimed at bolstering investor support in light of the company's flagging share price.
+The update is clearly aimed at bolstering investor support in light of the company's flagging share price.

-So far, the heavily-trailed update doesn't appear to have appealed to investors, and the company's share price was down 0.8%.
-However, the stock has been rallying in recent weeks on speculation that the company was about to change tack.
+So far, the update doesn't appear to have appealed to investors, and the company's share price was down 1.4% in mid-afternoon Wednesday trading.
+However, the retreat may represent some profit-taking on the part of investors following a rally in recent weeks on speculation that the company was about to change tack.

-The company's stock underperformance against its peers such as Shell, ExxonMobil and Chevron, has stoked market speculation that it may move its share listing to New York from London, or even make it a takeover target.
+The company's stock underperformance against its peers over the past few years such as Shell, ExxonMobil and Chevron, has stoked market speculation that BP may move its share listing to New York from London, or even make it a takeover target.

 The influential U.S. hedge fund Elliott Management recently took a nearly 5% stake in BP, and it is believed that it has sought to push BP back towards fossil fuels to boost profit.